random-guys/progression-framework/README.md

 ---

-If you need any help and are a Monzonaut, ping @lucas a message or put a message in #org-scaling.
-Otherwise, feel free to raise an issue here in GitHub.
+If you need any help, feel free to raise an issue here in GitHub.

 ## ✏️ How do I edit a framework?